Tullich Apartment, Ballater - Self Catering

 Situated on the ground floor, the Tullich apartment provides a wonderful open plan kitchen and living area, two spacious bedrooms, a fantastic bathroom with separate shower and bath and a utility room and storage area for all the holiday accessories.

-There is a bed settee that allows the apartment to comfortably sleep up to six adults.
 The single beds can be made up as two doubles or I double and 2 singles.

 A cot, high chair & push chair can be made available by arrangement.